 - Turo fee: $7.80 (10%)

 - Basic protection: $11.70

 - Total cost: $118.24

 I paid for a specialty car, so my trip cost was higher than it would have been if I had rented an ordinary economical car.

 Many of the listings on Turo range from $$50–$100 per day, which closely matches typical rental agency prices.

 - Huge variety of cars, from economy to sport to luxury

 - Easy to shop around and find a car nearby

-- Feels more fun and personal than normal rental services
+- It feels more fun and personal than standard rental services

-- Finding the car and coordinating with the owner may be more work than normal rentals
+- Finding the car and coordinating with the owner may be more work than standard rentals

-- Hidden costs: The protection plan, fees, delivery, and gas add up.
-But this is true for other rental agencies too
+- Hidden costs: The protection plan, fees, delivery, and gas can add up.
+But that is true for other rental agencies too

-If you’re planning to rent a car soon, I’d definitely make an account and check out Turo to see what kind of deal you can get in your area.
-You’ll find tons of options and it’s a better experience than traditional rental agencies.
-If you’re a car lover, definitely try it — it’s the easiest way to test drive your dream cars and speak with real owners who can tell you what owning a specialty car is really like.
+If you’re an auto enthusiast, definitely try Turo.
+It’s the easiest way to test drive dream cars and speak with real owners who can tell you what owning a specialty car is really like.